 If a student has questions about accessing their Cecil College email account, they should contact the Registration Office for assistance.
 The Office of Financial Aid is no longer sending notifications via US Post Mail.

 For more information about academic progress notifications, please see the Academic Information & Standards section of the college catalog.

 Financial Aid Warning

-A warning status is assigned to a student who fails to meet the standards of SAP at the end of a semester (fall, spring, summer).
-During the warning period, eligible students will continue to receive financial aid; however, after two consecutive semesters of not achieving SAP, a student will be placed on Financial Aid suspension.
+A warning status is assigned to a student who fails to meet the standards of SAP at the end of a semester (fall, spring, or summer).
+During the warning period, eligible students will continue to receive financial aid.
+However, after two consecutive semesters of not achieving SAP, a student will be placed on financial aid suspension.
 One warning is issued per academic year.
 Students cannot appeal a warning status.

 Financial Aid Suspension